 - Not all items are covered: Taxation for certain items such as Alcohol, Tobacco etc. are still not under the GST domain.
 States argue that including them would hamper their revenue and they would suffer a huge resource.
-However, some experts say that the real reason is the nexus of politicians with some business class and high profile lobbying.
-Further, the Finance minister of India has said in the parliament that the consensus to include alcohol and tobacco under GST regime is possible in foreseeable future.
+However, some experts say that the real reason is the nexus of politicians with some business class and high-profile lobbying.
+Further, the Finance minister of India has said in the parliament that the consensus to include alcohol and tobacco under the GST regime is possible in foreseeable future.

 - Decision criteria for the tax bracket: There are apprehensions that how to decide about the items and the criteria that which item will fall into which tax bracket.
 It may lead to lobbying.
-To this, the Finance minister has said that the decision will be taken by the GST Council only and after due diligence and most probably by the consensus.
+To this, the Finance minister has said that the decision will be taken by the GST Council only after due diligence and most probably by consensus.

 - Multiple tax rates and brackets: The philosophical idea that GST means “One Nation one Tax” is currently diluted due to multiple tax rates and brackets.
 To this, the Finance minister has said that since the target consumer of goods and services have different capabilities and therefore there must be a system similar to the democratic lines where higher value consumer pays more taxes.

 - Power to impose tax taken away by Central Government from the Parliament: The Central GST Bill, 2017 allows the central government to notify CGST rates, subject to a cap.
 This implies that the government may change rates subject to a cap of 20%, without requiring the approval of Parliament.
 Under the Constitution, the power to levy taxes is vested in Parliament and state legislatures.
 Though the proposal to set the rates through delegated legislation meets this requirement, the question is whether it is appropriate to do so without prior parliamentary scrutiny and approval.